How long does it take for data to sync between computers?

 E.G. For Meeting Attendance Records, select another month, then back to that month.
 For Field Service Reports, select another Member, then re-click that Member, etc.

-What is a Congregation Administrator?
+What is a Congregation Administrator and how to I make someone a Congregation Administrator?

 Any member who has Congregation Sharing – Edit access is considered a Congregation Sharing Administrator.
 We strongly recommend your congregation has at least 2 Congregation Administrators.
 Otherwise you might get locked out of your congregation.